FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 Note that this uses a public `.env` file containing hard-coded database passwords and is not suitable for production use.

-For Twitter integration, we recommend setting up FusionAuth on a publicly available URL.
-This is because Twitter does not redirect to `localhost` addresses for [OAuth callbacks](https://stackoverflow.com/questions/800827/twitter-oauth-callbackurl-localhost-development).
-Some developers have luck setting a local `hosts` file entry, or using `127.0.0.1` instead of `localhost`, but the most reliable option is to host FusionAuth on a publicly accessible URL.
-Bear in mind the extra security considerations of this option.

 ### Configuring FusionAuth

-FusionAuth should now be running and reachable on your chosen URL, or `http://localhost:9011` if you've installed it locally.
+FusionAuth should now be running and reachable at `http://localhost:9011`, if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.
 Once you've done this, you'll be prompted to complete three more setup steps, as shown below.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/fusionauth-setup1.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}

-We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that.
+We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that when you go live.

 ### Creating an application

-Click "Setup" under "Missing Application" and call your new app "Twitter Express", or another name of your choice.
+Click "Setup" under "Missing Application" and call your new app "Consents-App", or another name of your choice.
 It'll get a Client Id and Client Secret automatically - save these, as we'll use them in the code.
 Later, we'll set up a Node.js + Express application which will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
 You should add:

 - `http://localhost:3000/auth/callback` to the Authorized redirect URLs.
 - `http://localhost:3000/` to the Authorized request origin URL.